cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 the two functions if those functions are modeled in the protocol as independent random oracles.
-Finally, protocols that use encode\_to\_curve SHOULD use domain separation if possible, but it is not required in this case.
+Finally, protocols that use encode\_to\_curve SHOULD use domain separation if possible, though it is not required in this case.

 Care is required when choosing a domain separation tag.
 Implementors SHOULD observe the following guidelines: